hrother/pytest-factoryboy-state/README.rst

 Features
 --------

-* Show the random state of factoryboy for failing tests with  cli option ``--show-state`` or by setting an environment.
+* Show the random state of factoryboy for failing tests with  cli option ``--show-state`` or by setting an environment variable.
 * Set random state through environment variable or with cli option ``--set-state``